 They Limit the Search

 Finding the right cultural fit does not mean fishing in familiar pools.
-Josh Althuser says recruiter must look beyond traditional hiring methods such as referrals and college career fairs.
+Josh Althuser says recruiters must look beyond traditional hiring methods such as referrals and college career fairs.
 Recruiting candidates through social media, for example, is growing in popularity because it is responsive and a rapid way to broaden the talent search.

 It’s good practice for hiring managers to be active about finding new talent that is not necessarily similar to themselves or existing staff.
-Joel Peterson, chairman of JetBlue airways, says not only could be looking for similar people lead you to unwitting discriminatory hiring practices, but it’s just not good for business.
+Joel Peterson, chairman of JetBlue Airways, says not only could looking for similar people lead you to unwitting discriminatory hiring practices, but it’s just not good for business.
 People who work and think differently can often challenge one another’s perspectives and methods, driving them to new ways of seeing the world.

 Changing how you think about your workforce is another way to broaden the search.
 Do you really need new hires to be in the physical office space?
-Or can you find fits elsewhere in the country to work remotely?
+Or can you find a fit elsewhere in the country to work remotely?
 After all, remote employees might just be more productive, according to Stanford professor Nicholas Bloom.

 They Fall Back on Cliches in the Job Listing

 The sheer number of job search sites means that job descriptions really need to stand out from the rest.
 Part of writing a good job description, which we previously discussed here, depends on having a proper understanding of what the role entails.

 Recruiters and hiring managers need to communicate with one another to highlight the salient features of the role.